 Last week’s fire at Parnham House marked a devastating loss of Dorset history.
 Once a stunning building boasting incredible Elizabethan architecture, Parnham House was a stellar example of timeless stained glass window design.
 Here are a few photographs of what the house looked like before the fire.

 Complete with luscious greenery, a winding driveway and iconic leaded windows, Parnham House was a beautiful piece of archaic design.
-With the house being stained glass specialist Steve Sherriff’s first large scale window restoration project 15 years ago, it’s a tragedy that this building’s stained glass windows have been destroyed.
+With the house being stained glass specialist Sherriff Stained Glass Specialists’s first large scale window restoration project 15 years ago, it’s a tragedy that this building’s stained glass windows have been destroyed.

 A loss of iconic leaded windows